9.6 Stop, Modify, or Refer: Signs and Symptoms During Training

 Deciding When Training Should Change

 A personal trainer is not expected to diagnose pain, disease, or injury.
-The trainer is expected to notice when a training response is no longer a normal adaptation and choose a safer action.
-NASM's Domain 5 includes signs and symptoms that indicate the need for training modification or discontinuation, and Domain 6 includes scope and referral duties.
+The trainer is expected to notice when a training response is no longer a normal adaptation and to choose a safer action.
+NASM's Exercise Technique and Training Instruction domain includes signs and symptoms that indicate the need for modification or discontinuation, and the Professional Development and Responsibility domain includes scope and referral duties.

 The useful framework is stop, modify, or refer.
 Stop when continuing the set or session could increase immediate risk.
 Modify when the problem appears to be a manageable training-variable issue.
 Refer when signs fall outside scope, persist despite modification, escalate, or create uncertainty about safety.